willwangcn/fastcsv/README.md

 - `header=false|true`  Set to true if you expect the first line of your CSV to contain headers, alternatly you can specify an array of headers using headers param.
 You can also specify a sparse array to omit some of the columns.

-- `headers=slice|nil` If your data doesn't contain headers and want to specify the header fields.
+- `columns=slice|nil` If your data doesn't contain header and want to specify the column name.

 **Notice** headers column name must equals struct's field name ignoring case.

 **Example**